This beginner crochet basic pumpkin pattern is very simple to make. Below are simple instructions to make your own.

 Notes:

-Please read before you begin.
+Please read before you start.

 Finished pumpkin measures